toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

 3. Provide a static value or click [kbd]fx[kbd] for dynamic values

 ## Configure the request body
-Define the data to send in the request body when the method supports it, such as `POST`, `PUT` or `PATCH`.
+Define the data to send in the request body when the method supports it, such as POST, PUT or PATCH.

 ::: danger
 missing image ![Set request body|16/9](set-request-body.webp)